hyperledger-labs/orion-server/docs/getting-started/proofs-and-verification/gosdk/tx.md

 ---

 ### Transaction proof example
-Below is a simple code snippet that shows how to use the ledger API in order to generate a transaction existence proof:
+Below is a simple code snippet that shows how to use the ledger API to generate a transaction existence proof:
->Please pay attention, for presentation purpose, all results and error handling, except proofs were eliminated.
+>Please note: For presentation purposes, all results and error handling, except proofs, were eliminated.
-Ledger connectivity proof is eliminated here as well, for details and example see [here](../proofs#ledger-connectivity-proof) and [here](ledger)
+Ledger connectivity proof is eliminated here as well.
+For details and an example, see [here](../proofs#ledger-connectivity-proof) and [here](ledger).

 ```go
     db, err := bcdb.Create(conConf)